Have you ever had a Whole of Life policy with Scottish Mutual?

-Many consumers have been mis-sold their Whole of Life cover by Scottish Mutual.
-Scottish Mutual failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many customers have been mis-sold their Whole of Life cover by Scottish Mutual.
+Scottish Mutual failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Scottish Mutual failed to inform their consumers of this risk.